DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 ## Foreword

-This is a long ongoing description not yet completed.
 For the complete code of the TODO Application refer to the **The Full Code** section below.

 ## Introduction